jsta/dissertation/README.md

 ## Editing

-* The title page, abstract, preface, and introduction source is set in [correct-front-matter.tex](correct-front-matter.tex)
+* The title page, abstract, preface, and introduction source is set in [correct-front-matter.tex](correct-front-matter.tex) and relevant sections copied to [index.Rmd](index.Rmd)

 * Each individual chapter is a numbered Rmd file in the top level folder.

-* Research frontiers source is set in [end-matter.tex](end-matter.tex)
+* Research frontiers source is set in [end.Rmd](end.Rmd)

 * Bibtex files are listed in [index.Rmd](index.Rmd), stored in the top level folder, **and** symlinked (or copied) to the `_bookdown_files` directory